Macx-Lio/MultiBot/README.md

 This Picture shows MultiBot with some active Bots.<br>
 On the left Side of the Character-Icon is the Behaviour-Control for Combat- and Non-Combat-Actions.<br>
 Behaviors that exclude each other are taken into account and the interface is set automatically.<br>
-On the right Side of the Character-Icon you will find the Summon, Group|Ungroup, Food, Loot, Gather and Inventory-Buttons.<br>
+On the right Side you will find the Summon, Group|Ungroup, Food, Loot, Gather and Inventory-Buttons.<br>
 Please notice that the Inventory is still experimental.<br><br>
 ![You will see the minimized MultiBot-Interface.](https://github.com/Macx-Lio/MultiBot/blob/main/MultiBot-Minimized.jpg?raw=true)
 This Picture shows the minimized MultiBot-Interface.<br>